I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcsenumcolorprofilessize.md

 ### -param <i>pdwSize</i> [out]

 <dd>
 <p>A pointer to a variable that receives the size of the buffer that is required to receive all enumerated profile names.
-This value is used by the <i>dwSize</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563720">WcsEnumColorProfiles</a> function.</p>
+This value is used by the <i>dwSize</i> parameter of the <a href="..\icm\nf-icm-wcsenumcolorprofiles.md">WcsEnumColorProfiles</a> function.</p>
 </dd>
 </dl>

 ## -remarks
-<p>This function is executable in Least-Privileged User Account (LUA) context.</p>

 <p>This function is executable in Least-Privileged User Account (LUA) context.</p>

 ## -requirements